Can a dog walk with a torn ACL

 - Meniscectomy: This is when key-hole surgery into the joint removes the damaged meniscus.
 This can be done in addition to the extracapsular suture surgery if needed.

 If your dog is a small breed dog, and the injury is not a full rupture, cruciate injuries can heal on their own.
-However, this is not the most ideal treatment option, as it can increase the chances of secondary osteoarthritis later in life.
+However, this is not the most ideal treatment option, as it can later increase the chances of secondary osteoarthritis.
 Successful conservative management requires the following:

 - Rest.
 And lots of it.
 Strict crate rest for four to six weeks is required to allow the cruciate to heal properly.
 Without this, every twist, turn and step will exacerbate the injury.